Electric classic cars: iconic models reinvented for the 21st century

 The electric motor and batteries are designed to be almost the same size and weight as the car's original petrol engine and gearbox, as well as delivering near-identical performance characteristics.
 Much of the technology used was developed for the (now-cancelled) Aston Martin Rapide E project.
 The conversion is carried out in such a way that it can be reversed at a later date if this is wanted.

-Based on the Mk1 Cobra, the modern car appears largely unchanged on the outside, but hides a 308bhp electric motor and 54kWh battery underneath its svelte composite bodywork.
-It weighs under 1,250kg and boasts impressive performance, with a 0-62mph time of 6.7 seconds.
-Charging speed is capped at 6kW, however.
+AC has also produced what it calls the Series 1 electric, based on the earlier MK1 Cobras.
+The modern car appears largely unchanged on the outside, but also hides a 304bhp electric motor and 55kWh battery underneath its svelte composite bodywork.
+The Cobra Series 1 electric has a range of approximately 150 miles, weighs roughly 1,050kg and also boasts impressive performance, with a 0-62mph time of close to four seconds.
+Only 58 will be made, priced at £138,000 before on-the-road charges.

 Electric Classic Cars